flexxui/flexx/docs/guide/event_system.rst

 .. code-block:: python

-    c = MyComponent(foo=42)
+    c = MyObject(foo=42)

 One can also set the initial value of a property to a function object.
 This creates an auto-reaction that sets the property, and makes it possible to hook things up in a very concise manner.
-In the example below, the label text will be automatically updated when the username property changes:
+In the example below, the label text will be automatically updated when the counter property changes:

 .. code-block:: python